 Configure your source Oracle database

 • Oracle Real Application Clusters (RAC)

-Database Migration Service leverages Oracle LogMiner, which is part of Oracle Database, to query archived redo log files.
+Database Migration Service leverages the Oracle LogMiner API, which is part of Oracle Database, to query archived redo log files.
 Redo log files contain information about the history of activity on a database.
-For more information about how Database Migration Service works with these log files, see Work with Oracle database redo log files
+For more information about how Database Migration Service works with these log files, see About data flow for Oracle migrations.

+Configure your source Oracle database